I think half the country has this little flu bug that's going around.

 Right, right.

-And this is all we get out in the primaries here, and of course that we have a bigger one in in the general.
+And this is all we get out in the primaries here.

-But how can we uh your advice, how can we go about getting either one half the country voting uh one week I'm sorry, one week and the next week the other half to vote uh at the country so that we can all get open at the same time.
+But how can we, your advice, how can we go about getting either one half of the country voting one week, I'm sorry, one week and the next week, the other half to vote the country so that we can all get open at the same time.

-Well, I you look, I'm not an expert on this, but what the hell I play one on the radio.
+Well, look, I'm not an expert on this, but what the hell I play one on the radio.

-Uh you know, I think that the primaries in the caucuses start way too early and in too early.
+You know, I think that the primaries in the caucuses start way too early and end too early.

 Right.

-So no one, you know, you're campaigning on a constant uh basis for a few months and no one state is gonna have an inordinate impact.
+So no one, you know, you're campaigning on a constant basis for a few months, and no one state is going to have an inordinate impact.

-Now there's another angle to this, Donna, that that I think most people disagree with me on this, but I kind of missed the old days when the when the smoke-filled rooms of the conventions decided the outcome.
+Now, there's another angle to this, Donna, that I think most people disagree with me on this, but I kind of missed the old days when the smoke-filled rooms at the conventions decided the outcome.

 Because now the conventions are coronations.